 We declare, Jesus, that you are the head of the body, the church.
 You are the beginning, the firstborn from the dead, in everything you are preeminent.
 For in you, Jesus, all the fullness of God was pleased to dwell and through you, to reconcile to yourself all things, whether on earth or in heaven, making peace by the blood of your cross.

-We pray for Muslims in this area who are currently alienated and hostile in mind, doing evil deeds.
+We pray for Muslims in Tunisia who are currently alienated and hostile in mind, doing evil deeds.
 We pray that they would accept and believe and be reconciled through Christ’s body of flesh by His death, and that they would be presented to you as holy and blameless and above reproach before you.

 Use these resources to help pray specifically each day.